 Listen to the Experts

-Now that you have learned a thing or two about living a more sustainable life, you might want to encourage those around you to be more environmentally friendly as well.
-Maybe you feel like businesses in your host country are using too much plastic or you have ideas on how locals could reduce food waste on a larger scale.
+Now that you have learned a thing or two about living more sustainably, you might want to encourage those around you to live a more environmentally friendly life as well.
+Maybe you feel like businesses in your community are using too much plastic, or you have ideas on how locals could reduce food waste on a larger scale.

-Before taking action, do some research and find out if there are any local organizations or initiatives already working to address the topics you are most passionate about, such as waste reduction.
-They will most likely be more familiar with the current mindset in your host country, as well as with any rules and regulations that might get in the way of making these changes.
-Although you might have lived in many different countries and know of some strategies that you would love to see implemented, try to listen to the experts firsts and follow their lead.
+Before taking action, do some research and find out if there are any local organizations or initiatives already working to address the issues you are most passionate about, such as waste reduction.
+They will most likely be more familiar with the current mindset in your host country, as well as with any rules and regulations that might get in the way of making a change.
+Although you might have lived in many different countries and know of some sustainability strategies that you would love to see implemented, try to listen to the experts first and follow their lead.

 Help Push for Change

-Although an individual approach is helpful in order to stop climate change, it is not enough on its own.
+Although making changes in your personal life can be helpful in order to stop climate change, it is not enough on its own.
 Instead, larger policy changes worldwide are important.
 The only way to make such changes happen is to constantly push for them and hold politicians accountable.
-As a foreigner, your ability to take action might be limited — voting for candidates that support climate friendly initiatives is off the table for most expats — but you can join green initiatives, support local groups in their lobby work, or attend climate protests in your new hometown.
+As an expat, your ability to take action might be limited — voting for candidates that support climate friendly initiatives is off the table for most — but you can join green initiatives, support local groups in their lobby work, or attend climate protests in your new hometown.

 Although there is a lot of great advice out there for a greener and more sustainable lifestyle, there is a chance that you won’t be able to adopt all of them into your expat life.
 Perhaps the public transportation network isn’t well developed enough where you live, so you need your car to commute to work.
 Or maybe it is difficult to shop plastic-free or find sustainable products in your area.
 Just keep in mind that you don’t have to be perfect in order to make a change.
 Every small step towards becoming a greener expat counts!